ErikaCasao/Articulated-Manipulator-Code/README.md

 # Articulated-Manipulator-Code
- Calculatro for solving forward and inverse kinematics of a Articulated manipulator
+ Calculator for solving forward and inverse kinematics of a Articulated manipulator